As pandemic ebbs, Alabama city throws 'Tardy Gras' parade

 Call it Tardy Gras, perhaps.

 James L. Hurst said he was jubilant to be out partying after a difficult year.
-Many had no face coverings as an upbeat mood swept the crowd on a balmy spring night with clear skies.
+Many had no face coverings amid an upbeat mood sweeping the crowd on a balmy spring night with clear skies.
 Some took part in small house parties near the parade staging point.
-Others on the route eagerly held up hands, eager to catch cheap beaded necklaces being tossed by riders atop the floats.
+Others on the route eagerly held up hands, aiming to catch cheap beaded necklaces tossed by riders atop the floats.

 “We didn’t get a chance to celebrate our Mardi Gras last year because it was canceled because of the COVID-19,” Hurst told The Associated Press.
 “It feels great to be out!
 We have our vaccines and we are ready to go!”